 KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 14 Delayed mobilisation, impacting on service delivery.
 System uses AVLS to locate the nearest available pump, based on anticipated 'run time'.
 2014 saw the implementation of a new Global ITN road speed setting developed from historical evidence provided by Cheshire FRS.
 This implementation along with changes to Station geographical locations, the removal of road restrictions (imposed on the ITN by the developers) and the development of new response plans has seen an improvement in mobilising with appliances arriving with greater accuracy between the proposed and actual run times.
 Restrictions have been imposed on the system to ensure non critical incidents are attended by the host station whilst preventing a lengthy run time and/or a slow response time.
 This restriction ensures both the spread of resources is maintain and the continued use of RDS whilst preventing Whole time appliances being taken out of higher risk areas, this also reduces the need for standby/closing in moves.
-3 9 Although mobilising accuracy has vastly improved, LFRS have proposed a further change to the Road speed settings based upon evidence gathered; again further improving response accuracy.
-The data testing and analysis has been carried out and broadly matches that of the work done by GMFRS.
-We are awaiting NWFC ICT contractor Telent , to undertake testing of a new set of roads speeds based on actual performance.
-31/12/2017 HoServ Develop DoSP Strategy & Planning 15 On-going liaison with LCC Emergency Planning Dept and LRF.
+3 9 Work is ongoing on a regional footprint to ensure that the data utilised is accurate, therefore leading to the most effective' time in attendance' for all appliances.
+The initial review of anticipated time in attendance when compared to the actual time in attendance is providing evidence that further changes are not required.
+Evaluation work is ongoing and it is anticipated that this workstream will close in early 2018.
+31/12/2018 HoServ Develop DoSP Strategy & Planning 15 On-going liaison with LCC Emergency Planning Dept and LRF.
 Separate BCP plans developed re large scale staff absence.
 Enhanced sickness and absence policy implemented.
 OHU department to provide advice to managers/staff.
-1 4 4 Discharged

-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD IMPACT RESIDUAL ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 1 6 Lack of clarity on future of FRS, leading to inertia.
+1 4 4 Discharged 16 Lack of clarity on future of FRS, leading to inertia.
 The Sir Ken Knight review highlighted a need to review governance arrangements relating to FRAs identified several potential governance models, regional, national, mergers, ambulance, police etc. responsibility for Fire Service has transferred from CLG to Home Office The Policing and Crime Bill (which is currently going through Parliament) introduces measures which require the police, fire and rescue, and ambulance services to collaborate with one another.
 As a minimum, the legislation requires PCCs to be represented on the relevant fire and rescue authority (FRA) (or its committees) with full voting rights, subject to the consent of the FRA.
 Alternatively, PCCs have the option of putting forward a business case which may include arrangements to take on responsibility for the governance of fire and rescue; or to become the single employer for fire and police, to deliver greater improvements through the integration of back office functions and maximise the benefits of workforce flexibility.
 As such future options now appear to be:- • remain as we are • move towards a PCC 2 3 6 Discharged